 Now that you've purchased your new Coachmen travel trailer, you're anxious to start on your first trip.
-And we want you to.
-Coachmen and your authorized dealer have cooperated in providing the means for a quick getaway: Coachmen by designing and building your unit to rigid standards and thoroughly testing it at the factory, and your dealer by a careful re-testing of systems and an inspection prior to delivery to you.
-Yet, after all that, we're going to ask you not to rush off.
+Coachmen and your authorized dealer have cooperated in providing the means for a quick getaway: Coachmen by designing and building your unit to rigid standards and thoroughly testing it at the factory, and your dealer by a careful retesting of systems and an inspection prior to delivery to you.
+Yet, after all that, we're going to ask you not to make a hasty departure.
 Because we want you to enjoy every trip, whether it's overnight, a weekend or season-long excursion, we first want you to get to know your unit and make careful preparations.
-That's why you'll find more than operating and maintenance instructions in this manual: You'll also find tips and suggestions to help you get started.
+That's why you'll find more than operating and maintenance instructions in this manual.
+You'll also find tips and suggestions to help you get started.
 There also are dozens of illustrations for easy identification of the various components.